Here are some additional highlights of my career so far:

 10. I started recording and releasing solo records in 1995 and to date have released 6 records total.
 Links to these and clips are available on the "Music" page of this website.

-My writing credits include:
+My song writing credits include:

 The recent feature film "Ghosting".
 This independant film received dozens of awards and the musical score was nominated for a "Maverick Movie Award".
 This was certainly an honor as the score also included songs from the great "Lightnin' Hopkins".